icazzaniga/MDIntrinsicDimension/docs/index.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Provided a MD trajectory, the IntrinsicDimension package performs two things:
+Provided a MD trajectory, the **MDIntrinsicDimension** package performs two things:

 1. Computes the projection
 2. Estimates ID

-Projections are included in the ID estimation procedure as the initial step of dimensionality reduction to remove non-interesting movements such as global translations and rotations.
+Projections are included in the ID estimation procedure as the initial step of dimensionality reduction to remove non-interesting movements such as global- rigid-body translations and rotations.
 After this initial step, ID is computed.

 Functionalities
 ^^^^^^^^^^^^^^^^^^^^

-It includes three primary functions:
+It includes three functions and as many analysis modes:

-- `intrinsic_dimension`: computes the ID over the entire MD system.
+- `intrinsic_dimension`: ID on whole molecule.
-- `section_id`: computes the ID on sub-sections of the protein.
+- `section_id`: ID on fixed sliding window along protein's sequence.
-- `secondary_structure_id`: computes the ID om each secondary structure of the protein individually.
+- `secondary_structure_id`: ID on contiguous secondary structure elements.

 .. toctree::
    :maxdepth: 1
-   :caption: MAIN
+   :caption: TUTORIAL

    installation
    quickstart
+   villin_data.ipynb
 .. toctree::
    :maxdepth: 1
-   :caption: TUTORIAL
+   :caption: EXAMPLES
    :hidden:

-   villin_data.ipynb
    villin_plots.ipynb
    NTL9_plots.ipynb